Rita MacNeil: 1990s

-In her continuing struggles with weight and shopping for clothing in sizes above 26, MacNeil attempted to launch a clothing line, but stores didn't seem interested in carrying the line and shoppers weren't interested in her style.
+In her continuing struggles with weight and shopping for clothing in sizes above 26, MacNeil attempted to launch a clothing line, but stores did not seem interested in carrying the line and shoppers were not interested in her style.
 She hoped to get stores to carry sizes up to 32 and Penningtons considered sizes up to 26, but the 'Rita Line' garnered no interest.

 More successful was Rita's Tea Room, which opened in 1986.
 Originally a one-room schoolhouse where she lived, it was expanded in 1993 to include the foyer, gift shop, kitchen, and additional rooms.
 In later years MacNeil performed summer concert series in the tea room, which included dinner and a show.
 Upon her death, her former bandmates continued to perform shows during the summer months.

 MacNeil received another honorary doctorate in 1994 from the University College of Cape Breton.
 MacNeil was given the opportunity to host a television variety series from 1994 until 1997 called Rita & Friends.
 The show was produced by CBC Toronto in Studio 40.
 The first show brought in 1.7 million viewers.
 By 1996 the show had been moved from its popular Friday-night slot to Wednesday nights, and was eventually cancelled.

 MacNeil won a Gemini Award for Best Performance in a Variety Program in 1996.
 She was nominated for the same award in 1994, but did not win, and in 1995 was nominated for Best Performance in a Variety Program for her Christmas special, Once Upon a Christmas.

 MacNeil wrote a memoir, On a Personal Note with Anne Simpson in 1998 and it was published by Key Porter Books.
 She was interviewed by CTV journalist Sandie Rinaldo in a one-hour documentary based on her autobiography, Rita MacNeil: On a Personal Note.